garindean/hackathon-mbc/README.md

-# EdgeFinder - AI-Powered Prediction Market Strategy Platform
+# BasePredict - AI-Powered Prediction Market Strategy Platform

-EdgeFinder is a Base-native prediction market strategy platform that uses AI to detect mispricing opportunities in prediction markets.
+BasePredict is a Base-native prediction market strategy platform that uses AI to detect mispricing opportunities in prediction markets.
 The platform fetches real market data from Polymarket, analyzes it with OpenAI, and enables users to build and execute trading strategies with optional gasless transactions.

 ## Features